 Donna grew up in the oilfields of central California, where chupacabras posed as coyotes and La Llorona disguised herself as dust devils.
 She still dreams in Spanglish.
 Donna melds folklore with her own life experiences to reinvent storylines for her MG and picture books.

-Her debut novel Lupe Wong Won’t Dance will be released Spring of 2020 by Arthur A. Levine Books and Scholastic Books.
+Her debut novel Lupe Wong Won’t Dance will be released September 8, 2020 by Levine Querido.
 Donna lives in Washington State with her husband, four children, two dogs and three frogs.
 Donna is a Critique-Group-Coordinator for SCBWI-Western Washington and teaches “The Hero’s Journey for Young Authors” to future writers.

 A.J.
 Sass is a fiction-writing figure skater, inclined toward adventures of a traveling nature.
 He is autistic, non-binary, and keen on exploring how gender identity and neurodiversity impact character narratives.